Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 Your Current “Strategy”

-• “Minimum 150 guests required”
+• Minimum 150 guests required

-• “Saturday minimum: 200 guests”
+• Saturday minimum: 200 guests

-• “Peak season minimum: $30k food & beverage”
+• Peak season minimum: $30k food and beverage

-• “Must meet $40k minimum spend”
+• Must meet $40k minimum spend

-• “No weddings under 175 guests”
+• No weddings under 175 guests

-The Real Cost of Your Minimums
+The Real Cost of Bad Minimums

-• Luxury micro-weddings that would outspend your minimums
+• Luxury micro-weddings

 • High-end intimate celebrations

-• Celebrity-style private events
+• Private estate-style events

 • Wealthy couples who want exclusivity

-• Quality over quantity clients
+• Quality-over-quantity clients

-Why Your Math is Wrong
+Why Your Math Might Be Wrong

 • 100 guests at $300 per person = $30,000